Native American Facts For Kids was written for young people learning about the Pueblo Indian

 apartments.
 A Pueblo adobe house can contain dozens of units and was often home to an entire extended clan.

-Here are some pictures of Pueblo adobe homes
+Here are some pictures of Pueblo houses

-and other Indian houses.
+and other Indian homes.

 Unlike most old-fashioned Indian shelters, traditional Pueblo houses are still used by many people today.